Introducing Super App: a New Approach to All-in-One Experience

 Cross-Industry Super App Examples – From the East to the West

 WeChat isn’t the only super app taking over the East in one massive swipe.
 Grab, a ride-hailing company headquartered in Singapore and with heavy market presence across the SEA region acquired the local sub-division of Uber and UberEats.
 Later the same year, Grab started paving its way towards payments.
 The company invested in OVO, a popular payment platform in Indonesia.
-This year, they are with DANA, an Indonesian FinTech payment platform, and plan to merge it with OVO.
+This year, they are negotiating another deal with DANA, an Indonesian FinTech payment platform, and plan to merge it with OVO.

 - Microloans to drivers in partnership with Credit Saison, Japan’s biggest lender and US-based insurer Chubb.